yorulmazfrt/system/README.md

 # AD Listing System

 A ad listing system built with Spring Boot, React, PostgreSQL, and RabbitMQ.
-The system allows users to register, create, and update job listings, while administrators can approve or reject listings.
+The system allows users to register, create, and update ad listings, while administrators can approve or reject listings.
 The system also includes reporting and messaging features.

 ## Features

 - **User Registration**: Users can register with their name, phone number, email, and password.
 - **Authentication**: JWT token authentication for secure login and access.
-- **Admin User**: An admin user can approve or reject job listings.
+- **Admin User**: An admin user can approve or reject ad listings.
-- **Job Listing Management**:
+- **ad Listing Management**:
-  - Users can create and update job listings.
+  - Users can create and update ad listings.
   - Listings are initially passive and must be approved by an admin.
-- **Listing Approval**: Admins can approve or reject job listings.
+- **Listing Approval**: Admins can approve or reject ad listings.
-- **Recent Listings**: Service to list the last 10 approved job listings.
+- **Recent Listings**: Service to list the last 10 approved ad listings.
-- **Admin View**: Service for admins to view inactive (pending) job listings.
+- **Admin View**: Service for admins to view inactive (pending) ad listings.
-- **Message Queue**: Approved job listings are sent to a RabbitMQ message queue.
+- **Message Queue**: Approved ad listings are sent to a RabbitMQ message queue.
-- **Reporting**: A reporting service generates reports for each job listing.
+- **Reporting**: A reporting service generates reports for each ad listing.
   - Reports include details such as creation date, user, and view count.
-- **Reporting API**: API for generating and updating reports based on job listing ID.
+- **Reporting API**: API for generating and updating reports based on ad listing ID.

 ## Technologies Used